 This option allows for the faculty supervisor or the graduate student to provide their own preferred equipment.
 A network connection will be provided at no charge.
 If desired, the machine can be supported through a research support subscription.

 We have now standardized to providing laptops for graduate students, but we may have some older desktop machines.
-These can either be in the form of a small form-factor Intel NUC or a desktop PC with an Nvidia GPU.
-Here are the specifications for those machines:
+Currently, these are a small form-factor Intel NUC:

 Intel Nuc: Intel Skull Canyon NUC, Intel® Core™ i7-6770HQ processor with Intel® Iris™ Pro graphics (2.6 to 3.5 GHz Turbo, Quad Core, 6 MB Cache, 45W TDP), 16GB DDR4 RAM, Samsung 500GB M.2 SSD